SaatvikK/AutoGreg/README.md

 Prag's Pog Squad Bot: AutoGreg

 **v2.1**
-- Fixed bug where `/r [no.]` was triggered when "r" was second char in string.
+- Fixed bug where some commands could be triggered with any prefix (was annoying when talking in chat).